-1. Hydrogen Peroxide is similar to water.
+1. Hydrogen Peroxide Is Similar to Water

 Hydrogen peroxide is chemically very similar to water (H2O) except it has one extra oxygen atom making its chemical formula H2O2.
 It breaks down into water and oxygen.
 The bubbles that form when you use hydrogen peroxide are from the oxygen.

-2. Hydrogen Peroxide is a powerful disinfectant.
+2. Hydrogen Peroxide Is a Powerful Disinfectant

 Much like lemon, hydrogen peroxide is very, very Anti.

-3. Hydrogen Peroxide is actually a natural bleach.
+3. Hydrogen Peroxide Is a Natural Bleach

-4. Hydrogen Peroxide’s brown bottle.
+4. Hydrogen Peroxide’s Brown Bottle

 If you ever wondered why hydrogen peroxide is always in a brown bottle, it’s because it keeps out the light.
 Hydrogen peroxide needs to stay away from light sources, or it may break down and lose its potency.
 If you are going to be cleaning with hydrogen peroxide, leave it in the bottle until you are ready to use it.

-5. Our bodies produce Hydrogen Peroxide.
+5. Our Bodies Produce Hydrogen Peroxide

 Hydrogen peroxide is formed in our cells to ward off the dangerous compound superoxide.
 According to Joe Schwarcz, an enzyme called superoxide dismutase converts superoxide into hydrogen peroxide.
 Then the enzyme catalase reduces hydrogen peroxide into oxygen and water.
 So in a way, hydrogen peroxide disinfects our cells.
-To learn more about this process, read Joe Schwarcz’s full article here.

 The earliest use of hydrogen peroxide was to bleach straw hats in the early 1900s.